Get organised

 Lunch, Dinner

-After a gradual 6km climb and with the blessing of Bhudda as we pass, we’ll drop into the capital’s favourite MTB trail, the KC Trail, that extends for 6km of flowing singletrack with grin inducing S-bends.
-The trail ends at a breathtaking monastery at Motithang where we will catch our breath and take a shuttle back to the Buddha statue to ride another amazing descent to Babesa.
+We have a gradual 6km climb and with the blessing of Buddha as we pass, we’ll drop into the capital’s favourite MTB trail, the KC Trail, that extends for 6km of flowing singletrack with grin-inducing S-bends.
+The trail ends at a breathtaking monastery at Changangkha where we will catch our breath and take a shuttle back to the Buddha statue to ride another amazing descent to Babesa.

-Then we’ll hit the hills up to the Takin Reserve centre, with a stop to see the takins, the national animal of Bhutan.
-We’ll continue to the radio tower, which will be our entry point for the next two descents: the Wangditse trail and (of course) the Takin trail.
-After these two superb descents, we’ll be ready for some lunch.
+After a lunch of local dumplings, we’ll shuttle up to the Takin Reserve centre, with a stop to see the takins, the national animal of Bhutan.
+We’ll continue to the radio tower, which will be our entry point for the next two descents: the Wangditse trail and (of course) the Takin trail, which swoops beautifully through pine forest.

-After our ride you will have time to stroll around the city and enjoy a nice dinner at one of the best restaurants in the capital city.
+This afternoon you will have time to stroll around the city, before enjoying a delicious dinner at one of the best restaurants in the capital city.

 Accommodation: